SteveShaffer/gitten/README.md

 - TODO: Support other methods of merging
 - TODO: Delete the branch after merge

+## Assumptions

+- `github.com/steveshaffer/gish` is the only repo currently supported
+- `steveshaffer` is the only GitHub user currently supported
+- `./.github/credentials` exists and contains a GitHub personal access token as its only non-whitespace content
+- `origin` is the only remote and represents a GitHub repo
+- `master` is the integration branch and is not intended to be committed directly to
+- All commits to `master` are intended to be squashed PR merges

 ## TODOs

 - Use completely separate commands to reduce any confusion with git
   - `save` commit locally without pushing
   - `send`? (commit and) push
 - Remove all `console.log` statements
+- Fix how it runs as a "binary."
+Should be more standard and able to run with `npx`
+- Make it into an actual binary with something like pkg.